Parson Brownlow: Opposition to the Ku Klux Klan

 By 1868, Klan violence had increased significantly.
-The organization had sent Brownlow a death threat, and had come close to assassinating Congressman Samuel Arnell.
-General Nathan B. Forrest joined the Klan, becoming its first Grand Wizard, partially in response to the disfranchisement policies of Brownlow.
+The organization had sent Brownlow a death threat and had come close to assassinating Congressman Arnell.
+General Nathan Bedford Forrest joined the Klan, becoming its first grand wizard, partially in response to the disfranchisement policies of Brownlow.
 The William G. Brownlow Family Papers, 1836-1900, archived by the Tennessee Secretary of State, contains one letter dated July 4, 1868, from the Great-Grand Cyclops of the Ku Klux Klan Stella Morton, in which Morton threatens Governor Brownlow's life.

 In an interview with the Cincinnati Commercial, Forrest stated, "I have never recognized the present government in Tennessee as having any legal existence."
-He objected to Governor Brownlow calling out the militia and warned if they "committed outrages" that "they and Mr. Brownloe's[sic] government will be swept out of existence not a Radical will be left alive."
+He objected to Brownlow calling out the militia and warned if they "committed outrages...they and Mr. Brownloe's[sic] government will be swept out of existence not a Radical will be left alive."
 Forrest claimed the Klan had more than 40,000 members in Tennessee and 550,000 in the southern states.
 He said the Klan supported the Democratic Party.
 Forrest suggested that a proclamation of Brownlow called for shooting members of the Klan.
 Forrest denied being a member of the Klan himself.

 Forrest and twelve other Klan members submitted a petition to Brownlow, stating they would cease their activities if Confederates were given the right to vote.
 Brownlow rejected this, however, and set about reorganizing the state guard and pressing the legislature for still greater enforcement powers.

-Brownlow endorsed Ulysses S. Grant for president in 1868, and asked for federal troops to be stationed in 21 Tennessee counties to counter rising Klan activity.
+Brownlow endorsed Ulysses S. Grant for president in 1868 and asked for federal troops to be stationed in 21 Tennessee counties to counter rising Klan activity.
 The state legislature granted him the power to throw out entire counties' voter registrations if he thought they included disfranchised voters.
 In October 1868, prior to the election, Brownlow discarded all registered voters in Lincoln County.
 Following the election, two of the Radicals' congressional candidates, Lewis Tillman in the 4th District and William J. Smith in the 8th District, were initially defeated.
 Brownlow, believing Klan intimidation to be the reason for their defeat, rejected the votes from Marshall and Coffee counties, allowing Tillman to win, and rejected the votes from Fayette and Tipton counties, allowing Smith to win.

 In February 1869, as Brownlow's final term was near its end, he placed nine counties under martial law, arguing this was necessary to quell rising Klan violence.
 He also dispatched five state guard companies to occupy Pulaski, where the Klan had been founded.
 After Brownlow left office in March, Forrest ordered the Klan to destroy its costumes and cease all activities.